dxjoshi/java_interview_prep/resources/java/notes.md

 5. For applications that require separate or custom pools, a ForkJoinPool may be constructed with a given target parallelism level; by default, equal to the number of available processors.
    The pool attempts to maintain enough active (or available) threads by dynamically adding, suspending, or resuming internal worker threads, even if some tasks are stalled waiting to join others.However, no such adjustments are guaranteed in the face of blocked I/O or other unmanaged synchronization.

         RecursiveAction recursiveAction = new RecursiveAction() {
             @Override
             protected void compute() {
-                System.out.println("Dummy action");
-            }
-        };

-        RecursiveTask<Integer> recursiveTask = new RecursiveTask<Integer>() {
-            int val = 1;
-            @Override
-            protected Integer compute() {
-                return val*2;
-            }
-        };

-        CountedCompleter<Integer> countedCompleter = new CountedCompleter<Integer>() {
-            @Override
-            public void compute() {
-                System.out.println("NoOp");
-            }
-        };

-        ForkJoinPool.ForkJoinWorkerThreadFactory defaultForkJoinWorkerThreadFactory = ForkJoinPool.defaultForkJoinWorkerThreadFactory;

-        //parallelism - the parallelism level.
-For default value, use java.lang.Runtime#availableProcessors()
-        //factory - the factory for creating new threads.
-For default value, use defaultForkJoinWorkerThreadFactory
-        //handler - the handler for internal worker threads that terminate due to unrecoverable errors encountered while executing tasks.
-For default value, use null.
-        //asyncMode - if true, establishes local FIFO scheduling mode for forked tasks that are never joined. else LIFO (by default)
-        //public ForkJoinPool(int parallelism, ForkJoinWorkerThreadFactory factory, UncaughtExceptionHandler handler,boolean asyncMode) {
-        ForkJoinPool forkJoinPool = new ForkJoinPool(4, defaultForkJoinWorkerThreadFactory, null, true);

-        //Returns the common pool instance.
-This pool is statically constructed; its run state is unaffected by attempts to shutdown() or shutdownNow().
-        //However this pool and any ongoing processing are automatically terminated upon program System.exit().
-        ForkJoinPool commonPool = ForkJoinPool.commonPool();

-        forkJoinPool.execute(recursiveTask);
-        forkJoinPool.submit(recursiveTask);
-        forkJoinPool.invoke(recursiveTask);

-### Fork Join F/W

-1. **Fork** - Recursively breaking the task into smaller independent subtasks until they are simple enough to be executed asynchronously.
-2. **Join** - Results of all subtasks are recursively joined into a single result, or in the case of a task which returns void, the program simply waits until every subtask is executed.
-3. ForkJoinTask is the base type for tasks executed inside ForkJoinPool.
-In practice, one of its two subclasses should be extended: the RecursiveAction for void tasks and the RecursiveTask<V> for tasks that return a value.

-        RecursiveAction recursiveAction = new RecursiveAction() {
-            @Override
-            protected void compute() {